hargoniX/master/thesis/thesis.typ

 monoterms and monotypes.
 The key question here is where to place the invariants for restricting dependent types.
 Because we are only working with well-typed expressions, many occurrences of dependent types already fulfill the required invariants by construction.
 For example, a term of type
-$"Vec" 42$ that is only built from constructors is also a list of length $42$ after naively removing all dependent types.
+$"Vec" 37$ that is only built from constructors is also a list of length $37$ after naively removing all dependent types.
 The crucial exception to this is universal quantification.
 Whenever we encounter universal quantification over a dependent type, we need to restrict the resulting quantification over the data-carrying type.
+This ensures that the quantifier cannot be instantiated with values that violate the invariants by Nunchaku's solvers later on.
 #pagebreak(weak: true)
 The issue with universal quantifiers can for example be observed in the proposition
 $ forall (n : "Nat")(x : "Vec" n). "length" x = n $
-If we naively substitute all types with their data-carrying types, we are left with a statement that claims any list can have any length, which is clearly wrong.
+If we naively substitute all types with their data-carrying types, we are left with a statement that claims any list can have any length, which is clearly wrong:
+$ forall (n : "data"_"Nat")(x : "data"_"Vec"). "length" x = n $
 Instead, $x$ needs to be restricted to lists of length $n$:
 $ forall (n : "data"_"Nat")(x : "data"_"Vec"). "inv"_"Vec" " " n " " x -> "length" x = n $

 Thus we end up with the following definitions for translating monotypes and monoterms: